lorenzoscottb/DReAMy/README.md

 # Update your original dataframe with cohordinates and plot
 dream_bank["DR_X"], dream_bank["DR_Y"] = X, Y
 ```
-Then use your favourite visualisation library to explore the results.
+You can then use your favourite library to visualise the results.
+In this case, I will adopt `seabonr`.
 ```py
 import seaborn as sns

 sns.set_context("talk")